Giselle-Design/awesome-answer-project/commands.md

 `rails db:migrate`

+# To rollback last migration do:

+`rails db:rollback`

+# To check the status of your migrations do:

+`rails db:migrate:status`

 # To generate a model in rails do:

 `rails generate model <model-name>` or use the following shorthand `rails g model <model-name>`

+# To run your seeds do:

+`rails db:seed`